iokpp/Parser_front-end/README.md

 Free use of this software is granted under the terms of the GNU Public License (GPL).

-This tool is used to analyze/parse the linux function trace (ftrace) log, and provide the I/O performance related parameters.
+This tool is used to analyze/parse the linux function trace (ftrace) log, and provide the I/O performance related parameters. the key parameters include:

+1. Time consumption from one event to another event
+2. System layer WA(write amplification)
+3. Time costs compare between Hardware data transfer and  software layers happened.
+4. SCSI protocol analyze
+5. Multiple I/O requests distribution on the storage device
+6. Time costs on certain trace range distribution

 At the initial version, this tool is purely developed by python and mainly based on the ftrace log.
 About ftrace (https://elinux.org/Ftrace).

 ============

 Dependencies